Sidharath11/TiketAssignent/README.md

 and then again add amount of sale in saleamount ,add quantity in quantitysold and subtract quantity from quantityinstock of mongodb document of corresponding updateditem

+#For intercommunication between Mysql and mongodb controller i use resttemplate as restapi
+with this i update stock according to sale and purchase

 Complete file structure